-An outdoor entertainment complex featuring bars, restaurants, and shops lining a pedestrian mall leading to the High Roller, a 550-foot tall observation wheel that will be the biggest of its kind in the world.
+An outdoor entertainment complex featuring bars, restaurants, and shops lining a pedestrian mall leading to the High Roller, a 550-foot tall observation wheel that is the biggest of its kind in the world.

 It is free to walk through and window show; store and restaurant prices vary.